akash-network/awesome-akash/v2ray/README.md

 You can use the **v2ray** as a `socks` proxy for your browser or application.
 And in the role of a VPN connection.

-For the browser - set the settings - `socks`, your provider's address and forwarded port from the **LEASES UI CloudMos** tab.
+For the browser - set the settings - `socks`, your provider's address and forwarded port from the **LEASES** tab.

 <img src=https://github.com/DecloudNodesLab/Projects/assets/23629420/862dca25-b57c-424f-8a3a-b394aabc558e width=50%>